The masters use many names for antagonists, including nemesis, opponent and villain. Here’s what they have to say…

 That said, Mr. Truby also advises that you give the antagonist “certain similarities to the hero.
 The contrast between hero and opponent is powerful only when both characters have strong similarities.
 Each then presents a slightly different approach to the same dilemma [thematic premise].
 And it is in the similarities that crucial and instructive differences become most clear.”

 Phew!
-This was a long one.
+That was a long one.
 If you’ve read this far, thanks for hanging in there!
 Believe it or not, I started out with twice as much material!
+If you’ve got something to add, tell us in the comments!

 UP NEXT ON WEDNESDAY